open/close all folders

 - Grim Reaper: Has developed a reputation as being a reaper-like figure.

 - Rule-Abiding Rebel: Ironeyes disagrees with Harmony on how to solve the problems of the future, but also notes that Harmony's own rules mean that he won't stop him from interfering.
-Which is good for him, since if Harmony really feels like stopping him there's nothing he can do about it.
+Which is good for him, since (as we saw in Era 1) if Harmony really feels like stopping him there's nothing he can do about it.

 - Scars Are Forever: Still has the scars on his face from his last fight with the Preservation-infused Vin, particularly the damage to one of his eye spikes.